alexec/maven-vbox-plugin/README.md

     src/main/vbox/
         UbuntuServer/      - The name of the server.
             VirtualBox.xml - The configuration of the server (e.g. disk etc.)
+            Manifest.xml   - A list of all files used by the server (e.g. preseed.cfg, Unattended.xml etc.)
+            Provisions.xml - The steps required to get the box ready (e.g. install Apache, set-up DNS etc.)

 The example I use downloads (by setting the DVDImage location) and attaches it.
 It then uses a preseed.cfg to create the VM.